Skip to main content

 A typical business credit report includes: trade payment history (UCC filings, supplier payment records), public records (liens, judgments, bankruptcy filings), business demographics (revenue, employees, years in business), credit utilization on business cards and lines, and the bureau's calculated score.
 Unlike personal credit, business credit reports are PUBLIC by default — any business or person can pull a report on your business (and you can pull on theirs).
 This visibility is a feature, not a bug: it lets suppliers, lenders, and partners assess your business's credit-worthiness before extending terms.

-If this fits your situation, apply with ClearValue Lending — your file routes to one matched lender.
+If this fits your situation, apply with ClearValue Lending — your file routes to the funding partners best matched to it.

 Free vs paid options